-In a medium sized bowl, whisk to mix the flour, almond flour, baking powder, and salt.
+In a medium sized bowl, whisk to mix the flour, almond flour, sugar, baking powder, and salt.
 Sprinkle in the butter pieces and use a pastry blender to cut it into the flour--keep going until the lumps of butter are about pea sized.
 Drizzle in the buttermilk (or milk or cream) and mix with a fork to just combine.
 Drop in small mounds on top of the fruit.

 Bake for 20 - 25 minutes, until biscuits begin to brown.